Join Sophie-stication Nation

-I believe in people being well informed, so let’s go over some stats shall we:
+More than anything, I believe in people being well informed before making a decision.
+So let’s go over some stats shall we:

 • 70% of Americans will study at a 4-year college, but less than 2/3rds will graduate